AshkanTavassoli/runningManGame/README.md

 Created using onlly openGL(C++) without usage of any external libraries (At least I think so!)

-A great tutorial on how install required libraries and compiler to compile this mini game:
+A great tutorial on how install required libraries and compiler to compile this mini  on Windows:

 https://medium.com/@bhargav.chippada19/how-to-setup-opengl-on-mingw-w64-in-windows-10-64-bits-b77f350cea7e